PelionIoT/mbl-docs/Docs/install_mbl_on_device/connect_network_and_pelion/connect_network.md

 ### Software configuration

-To establish a cellular connection, use the Ethernet Control Model (ECM) to connect to the device over USB.
+To establish a cellular connection, use the Ethernet Control Model (ECM) mode to connect to the device over USB.
 ECM is activated using AT commands (detailed below).
 The modem interface appears on `ifconfig` as:
 * `usb0` on Raspberry Pi3 B/B+
 * `usb1` on Pico IMX7D